 The book educated me about another part of the world I know very little about, the African desert and its people.
 The unrest in the cities versus the simple life of the Maasai were brought out by the author.

-Disclosure of Material: I received a complimentary copy of this book from the publisher through the BookCrash.com book review program, which requires an honest, though not necessarily positive, review.
+Disclosure of Material Connection: I received a complimentary copy of this book from The Book Club Network.
+I was not required to write a positive review.
 The opinions I have expressed are my own.
-I am disclosing this in accordance with the Federal Trade Commission’s CFR Title 16, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255 “Guides Concerning the Use of Endorsements and Testimonials in Advertising”

 The Romantic Ruse had me guessing through the whole book.
 I expected a character to do an action and then I turned the page to find I was clearly wrong.
 Then the story would take a different twist.
 I enjoyed the surprises though.
 Lily starts all of this by masquerading as her friend traveling to Kansas to marry a rancher.
 She learns her lesson by all the dangers she encounters.
 She is quite a spunky gal but will she decide to trust God to help her out of her troubles and into the arms of the man she loves?

 I received a copy of The Romantic Ruse: Hunter’s Grove – Book 1 from the author by agreeing to read and honestly review her book.
 Thank you, Barbara Goss!

 To Follow Her Heart is the third novel in The Southold Chronicles and I loved the culmination of the lives of these characters.
 Patience Terry has stood by all the families she came over with to America plus the natives they all befriended.
 She has quietly held a place in her heart for Captain Jeremy Horton and now has heard that his ship shipwrecked off the coast of Barbados with no survivors.
 Her captivating story of faith and patience adds to the beautiful saga that Rebecca DeMarino has weaved throughout the Chronicles.